slowernews/wisdom-tldr/README.md

 > *'One should not be too straightforward.
 Go & see the forest.
 The straight trees are cut down, the crooked ones are left standing.' -- Kautilya*

-on a plateau take a step back.
+> *'On a plateau take a step back.'*

+> *'The most important thing to do if you find yourself in a hole is to stop digging.' -- Warren Buffett*

+> *'What got you here won't get you there.'*

 ===
 ###On balance: perfectionism and good enough